 How long will it take to play?

-SINS: Deadly City is playable in between three and five hours, so can be played through in a single session.
+SINS: Dead City is playable in between three and five hours, so can be played through in a single session.

 Who do you play?

 Five Player Characters are included.
 These consist of a group of friends who all live in New York city.
 The five are a firefighter (oddly listed as an ex-football player), a young bartender with a criminal past, a junior police officer, a graphic designer with a criminal past, and a student at medical school.